 - 1 lb thick round egg noodles, cooked according to package instructions (fresh noodles are even better, in which case cut the sauce in half because the fresh noodles weigh more) (vegans: use wheat noodles)

-- 2 tablespoons vegetable or peanut oil
+- 2 tablespoons high heat cooking oil

 - 4 cloves garlic, sliced thinly